|

 2007, ended in the second quarter of 2009, making it the longest

-decline during 2009, the depths of the recession.
-The swing in
+rate of decline during 2009, the depths of the recession.
+The swing

 reflected positive contributions from private inventory investment,